Introduction

-Adding a share class from the Share Classes page:
+Adding a share class

-Click on the Share classes page
+Click on Share classes

-Select Add share class in the top right corner
+Click Add share class in the top right corner

-Voting right:
+Voting right

-Click the toggle (turn it green) if the share class has a voting right.
+Click the toggle (turn it purple) if the share class has a voting right.
 This means stakeholders who own shares within this class can weigh in on decisions about the company's future.
 Once activated, you need to add a voting weight in the new field opening below:

 Here is an example to understand how it works.
-If the voting weight of share class “A” is 1 and the voting weight of share class B is 2, then, with the same number of shares, stakeholders having share class B will have twice the votes of stakeholders having share class A. You can see the number of votes (issued shares x voting weight) per stakeholder in the cap table.
+If the voting weight of share class βAβ is 1 and the voting weight of share class B is 2, then, with the same number of shares, stakeholders having share class B will have twice the votes of stakeholders having share class A. You can see the number of votes (issued shares x voting weight) per stakeholder in the cap table.
 Votes are integers and will be rounded down if needed.
 You can see the votes in total numbers and in percentages.

-Dividend right:
+Dividend right

-Click the toggle (green) if the share class has a dividend right.
+Click the toggle (purple) if the share class has a dividend right.
 This means stakeholders who own shares within this class can receive income distributions through dividend payments if these are declared for a certain period.

-Liquidation preference:
+Liquidation preference

 Dictates the payout order and amount in the exit event.
 It usually serves as a way to protect investors, especially in the case where exit valuation is lower than expected.